Support code

 • ccu de font hdmi hstimer gpio_interrupt interrupts mango ps2_keys ringbuffer uart

-• spi and i2c
+• dma spi i2c i2s

-• pwm and i2s
+• pwm

-• math_lib: student's implementation of math functions
+• math_lib: Calvin's implementation of math functions

 • neopixel: sample code for Neopixel/WS8212 rgb led

-Code sharing from previous projects: A few of the projects built by our Mango pioneers (e.g. Daniel James' awesome 3-D graphics library) have been shared and extended in subsequent projects.
-We also have code in our archives on offer from previous student projects that implemented features on Raspberry Pi such as FAT filesystem, Arducam, GPU, ESP32 communication, etc. This older code could be interesting to learn from, but unlikely to be a simple recompile; effort to port could be anything from a minor nuisance and to significant rewrite.
+Code sharing from previous projects: Some of the projects by our Mango pioneers (e.g. 3-D graphics library) have been shared and extended in subsequent projects.
+We also have code in our archives from previous student projects on Raspberry Pi for a FAT filesystem, Arducam, ESP32 communication, etc. This older code could be interesting to learn from, but unlikely to be a simple recompile; effort to port could be anything from a minor nuisance and to significant rewrite.
+Reach out if you want to know more about this code.

 Code found out in the wild